ogaml/ogaml.github.io/_modules/ogamlcore/ll/mouse.md

 {% endcapture %}
 {% capture description %}
 {% include inline-ocaml.html code="let (x,y) = position ()" %} assigns
-the number of pixels from the left of the screen in
+the number of pixels from the left of the screen to the cursor in
 {% include inline-ocaml.html code="x" %} and the number of pixels from the top
 in {% include inline-ocaml.html code="y" %}.
 {% endcapture %}